 “Why do they lack knowledge?”
 I asked.

-replied, “Because nobody is willing to give his life that they might
+He replied, “Because nobody is willing to give his life that they might have that knowledge.”

 The Feast of Tabernacles

 Sixteen years later, an angel visited me to strengthen me, and a consecration in obedience came, in trying circumstances.
 It was the final battle, to the death.
 One can only serve the Lord with the sentence of death upon himself.
 That is the victory; that is the rest.
 In the seventeenth year, the covenant between the Lord and me began to take effect more fully.

 In all those years, the Lord was the Schoolmaster, the Bible was the textbook, and the world was the classroom.
 He brought many people into our lives, to deal with us, to teach us, and to bring us to that place of rest in Him.
 It has been a life of waters, fires, blood, tears, chastenings, yea, scourgings, sorrow, anguish, defeats and lessons.